-TOGETHER NORTH JERSEY is currently working with successful applicants on various Local Demonstration Projects.
+TOGETHER NORTH JERSEY worked with successful applicants on 18 Local Demonstration Projects.

 To view additional information and project summaries, please click on this link.

 To view a map of all our Local Demonstration Projects in the region, please click here.